urigh2011/LogAggregator/README.md

-LogAggregator is a small .NET library that allows you to aggregate your repeating log outputs (those you usually put in debug level) and generates useful statistics about the data.
+LogAggregator is a lightweight .NET library that allows developer to aggregate repeating log outputs (those usually put in debug level) and generates useful statistics about the data.
 The library works with log4net although can be easily ported to work with any other provides such as NLog.
-It does not open any threads but it does use lock object.
+It does not open any threads BUT it does use lock object.

 Typical usage scenario: